Royalty-Free Music for Your Real Estate Videos

 Use Royalty-Free Music to Enhance Your Real Estate Videos

-Websites like Jewel Beat sell individual, royalty-free tracks if you're looking for very specific types of music.
-One of the best features of this type of service is that you can buy single tracks for $2.99 each, as of 2016.
+Websites like AudioJungle.net offer individual, royalty-free tracks if you're looking for very specific types of music.
+One of the best features of this type of service is that you can buy single tracks for $1 to over $100 each as of 2018, with plenty of options under $20.
 You can use single tracks in multiple videos, making the music purchase a very affordable marketing expense.
-I purchased a couple of tracks featuring Spanish guitar music.
-I also printed out Jewel Beat's license for my records, which is customized with my name and address.
-It also includes a list of the music titles I purchased.

-Jewel Beat also has options for customers who make larger music purchases.
-Customers who buy large numbers of tracks can have them delivered via flash drive; other media options are available.
+AudioJungle also has options for customers who make larger music purchases.
+Customers who buy large numbers of tracks can buy music packs or music kits that include music in separate files as building blocks (fill, intro, bridge, etc.) to create your own unique tracks.
 Downloads are available as either MP3 or WAV files for the individual tracks.

 I prefer to use classical guitar in my real estate videos because the tempo goes well with the content, which is footage nature and the mountain ranges around my area.
 I found a number of appropriate classical and Spanish guitar tracks at Jewel Box.